rcrowther/django-img/README.md

 In the template you can edit the tag to point at your own configurations.
 With visible results and basic image data, the view is often easier to use than the shell.

+## Tests
+I've not found a way to test this app without Python ducktape.
+There are tests.
+They are in a directory 'test_image'.
+This is a full app.

+To run the tests you must install django-img, then move 'test_image' to the top level of a project.
+Install,

+        INSTALLED_APPS = [
+            ...
+            'test_image.apps.TestImageConfig',
+            'image.apps.ImageConfig',
+            ...
+        ]

+...and migrate.
+The tests are in the ''tests' sub-folder of 'test_image'.

 ## Notes